moirahartigan/Ms1-Schools-Out-Childcare/README.md

 # User Experience

 ### User Stories
-* As a site visitor, I want to be able to easily navigate through the site and find the information I am looking for.
+* As a site user, I want to be able to easily navigate through the site and find the information I am looking for.
-* As a site visitor, I want to be able to view the site on all my devices.
+* As a site user, I want to be able to view the site on all my devices.
-* As a site visitor, I want to be satisfied with the information provided.
+* As a site user, I want to be satisfied with the information provided.
-* As a site visitor, I want to be able to find contact information and the location of the premises easily.
+* As a site user, I want to be able to find contact information and the location of the premises easily.
-* As a site visitor, I want to be able to find social media links easily.
+* As a site user, I want to be able to find social media links easily.

 ### Strategy
 #### Site Owners Goals